RyanParsley/skillful-notes/slides.md

 <!--

+Did you know you can click around in ADO to define folder in your monorepo as the source of your wiki?

+Just because some people read wikis in the browser doesn't mean you should edit them there.

+If you're using the same tool to write your docs and your code...

+Why not put your docs in the same place as your code?

+It opens you up to a whole world of possibilities.

 The build pipeline is all about generating artifacts.

 It does get a little tricky conceptually to commit to the codebase, but we already do that in some instances too.

+You are a developer!

+You don't need to be beholden to what some tool makes.
+You can craft custom solutions.

+You are a developer even when you're doing other things.
 -->

 ---